ZenCreates/Zens-Hack/README.rst

 ^^^^^^^

 Highlights, Instant Prompt, and Blockade Remover got fixed, we mised a single ``ipairs`` and we hate everything now.
+FPS has been slightly optimized, but there is still a "memory leak" of sorts if you go through enough rooms (gets bad around room 50)

 NEWS